Land War: Land courts

-Some of the Land League's local branches established arbitration courts in 1880 and 1881, which were explicitly modeled off of British courts.
+Some of the Land League's local branches established arbitration courts in 1880 and 1881, which were explicitly modelled on British courts.
 Typically, the cases were heard by the executive committee, which would summon both parties, call witnesses, examine evidence presented by the parties, make the judgment and assign a penalty if the code had been broken.
 Sometimes, juries would be called from the local communities and the plaintiff occasionally acted as prosecutor.
 Despite the trappings of common-law procedure, American historian Donald Jordan emphasizes that the tribunals essentially were an extension of the local branch judging if its own rules had been violated.
 These courts were described as a "shadow legal system" by British academic Frank Ledwidge.
 According to historian Charles Townshend, the formation of courts was the "most unacceptable of all acts of defiance" committed by the Land League.
 In 1881, Chief Secretary for Ireland William Edward Forster grumbled that Land League law was ascendant: